“It’s only lonely at the top if you forget

 We all wear blinders when it comes to the spiritual world.
 God is the One who opens our eyes so we can see more than just the physical world around us.
 He can move our hearts so we feel led to do something, or our minds open up and we have the answer to a riddle, or he opens a door for us that we haven’t been able to locate and a dream comes true, or He can make His presence known in such a way that it is tangible.
 All of that is based on God’s taking away the veil that is hanging right in front of our spiritual eyes.
 God helps us see.
 And that’s what got Isaiah excited.
 He saw something that God showed Him.

-Whatever it is that God shows you, it’s a reason to celebrate.
-Thanking God for the wonderful things He does multiplies the blessings.
-And praising God, we are in good company: angels, prophets, not to mention Jesus who taught us in His prayer: “Hallowed be Thy name – may Your name be honored”.
+Whatever it is that God reveals to you, it’s a reason to celebrate.
+Thanking God for the wonderful things He has done, multiplies the blessings.
+As we praise Him, we are in the company of angels, prophets, and the Son of God who left us His prayer: “Hallowed be Thy name – may Your name be honored”.

 Thanking God we honor Him, and honoring Him He honors us with His presence.